bkcastro/sketch-cli/README.md

     ...
 ```

-### How to use the process
+## Getting started

-First create a folder where your sketchbook will live.
-You can name it anything you want.
-Then `cd` to that directory.
+Run the command `sketch init` to make your first sketchbook.
+Then `cd` to the folder created to get started.

-#### Making a new sketch
+#### Making your first sketch

-Once's you have an idea for a sketch just run the command `sketch -n`.
-The command will create a folder called **0001** and a child folder called **sketch**.
-The **sketch** folder will be populated with basic files needed to render a blank html page.
-The idea is that all the files needed to render your sketch will live inside this folder.
+Once's you have an idea for a sketch just run the command `sketch new` to create one.
+Two folders will be created `0001` and `0001/sketch`.
+The `0001/sketch` folder will be populated with basic files needed to render a blank html page.
+Folder `0001/sketch` holds the source files needed to render your sketch and folder `0001` is there to store the `sketch` folder and future iterations (more on this down below).

 ```
 My_Sketchbook/